mahit-p0916/pharma-procurement-analytics/README.md

 * Packaging
 * Medical Devices

-> **Note:** Real pharmaceutical procurement data is typically proprietary, so the dataset used for this project was synthetically generated for analysis.
+> **Note:**The dataset used for this project was synthetically generated for analysis.

 ---